 After finishing Could It Be Magic, I hit a dry spell and so took a break for a few months.
 At last, I decided that writing something was better than writing nothing, so I started on a new story.

 I talked about writing something like this in my post on Reylo Trash, but didn’t really have a story in mind yet.
 The one that finally began taking shape is set in the Land of Enchantment universe, but with two brand new characters: a wizard named Vadim Dragovich and Emilia Dunmoor, a seer.
-After Amethyst defeats the predator, Dr. Korhonen in Familiar Magic, both Vadim and Emilia have been resurrected into modern times after drifting as mindless, powerless shades for a couple hundred years.
+After Amethyst defeats the predator, Dr. Korhonen, in Familiar Magic, both Vadim and Emilia have been resurrected into modern times after drifting as mindless, powerless shades for a couple hundred years.

 I’m not entirely sure where this story is going or when it will get there, but I thought the journey might be interesting and keep my writing brain in good working order.
 I’ll be posting chapters here.
 Eventually, I’ll even have a title for it.

-UPDATE: The working title is Fateful Magic.
+UPDATE: The title is Fated Magic.

 Emilia came to herself screaming.
 She clutched at the agony below her breastbone.
 There had been pain, dear God, such pain.
 The smiling, white-bearded face, kindly and pitiless, looming close—forgive me, my dear, but your gift is far too valuable—

 She clawed her way out of the memory, gasped a shuddering breath, spun.
 Where was she?
 A forest rose around her, not of trees, but of massive, towering metal columns and beams rising into darkness, bearing neither walls nor ceiling.

 Nearby, much too close, a shadowy storm boiled.
 And among the shadows, men in all sorts of dress, all looking just as stunned, cast adrift, confused as she was.